DavidLievrouw/OwinRequestScopeContext/README.md

     ...
     public void Dispose() { ... }
   }

+  public class GlobalStorageManager : IDisposable {
+    ...
+    public void Dispose() { ... }
+  }

   public class RequestStartup {
     public void InitializeLocalStorageManagerForRequest() {
-      var requestContext = OwinRequestScopeContext.Current;
+      var requestScopeContext = OwinRequestScopeContext.Current;

-      var localStorageManager = new LocalStorageManager();
+      // Add item to the request scope context, that will be disposed when the requests completes var localStorageManager_ToDispose = new LocalStorageManager();
-      requestContext.Items["MyDisposableObject"] = localStorageManager;

-      // Dispose the localStorageManager instance when the request is completed requestContext.RegisterForDisposal(localStorageManager);
+      requestScopeContext.Items.Add("LocalStorageManager_ToDispose", localStorageManager_ToDispose, true);

+      // Add item to the request scope context, that will not be disposed when the requests completes var globalStorageManager_NotToBeDisposed = new GlobalStorageManager();
+      requestScopeContext.Items.Add("GlobalStorageManager_NotToBeDisposed", globalStorageManager_NotToBeDisposed, false);

+      // Add some other (non-IDisposable) item
+      requestScopeContext.Items.Add("MyNonDisposableObject", 42);
     }
   }
 ```